Lemonpeel angelfish: Habitat and biology

-The lemonpeel angelfish is found in shallow water, typically shallower than 20 m, in areas richness coral growth in lagoons and seaward reefs.
-The juveniles are more secretive then the adults.
+The lemonpeel angelfish is found in shallow water, typically shallower than 20 m, in coral-rich areas in lagoons and seaward reefs.
+Juveniles are more secretive than the adults.
 They are normally encountered in small groups, a harem of a single male and several females.
-This species is a protogynous hermaphrodite and if there is no male in the group the dominant female may change to a male, and this change can be reversed.
+This species is a protogynous hermaphrodite; and if there is no male in the group, the dominant female may change to a male, a change that can be reversed.
 It feeds mainly on filamentous algae.

 Systematics

 The lemonpeel angelfish was first formally described as Holocanthus flavissimus in 1831 by the French anatomist Georges Cuvier (1769-1832) with the type locality given as Uléa in the Caroline Islands.
 The specific name flavissima means "very yellow" referring to its colour.
-Within the genus Centropyge this species is considered, by some authorities, to be in the subgenus Centropyge.
+Within the genus Centropyge, this species is considered, by some authorities, to be in the subgenus Centropyge.

 Utilisation

 The lemonpeel angelfish is common in the aquarium trade.